AuthorJustyna Weronika Łabądź

 Remember that not everyone has the latest computer and the fastest internet connection.
 Make sure you code your pages in a way that will work for everyone, not just for those with high-end equipment.

 The general rule: Less is more.
 Don't overload your site with content.
 Nowadays, it is extremely easy to distract users bombarded with thousands of visual, text, and auditory messages.
 So, don't propose another carousel ride or overwhelm them with frustrating pop-ups.
 With the overall simplicity in the form, users will repay you by staying on the website for a longer time, browsing the company's content, using its offer or service, and, what is most important, revisiting it.

 The company’s logo is like a road sign, and when everything fails, it shows the way to the starting point.
-It always should be visible and redirects the user to the homepage.
-The icons or logo on the top should be aligned to the text.
+It should always be visible and redirects the user to the homepage.
+The icons or logo on the top should be aligned with the text.

 If required by the customer, the search text field and button should be visible on the top of the page, mainly on the right side.